The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 For an investor in their 60s who's done being a landlord, DSTs solve two problems at once: they defer the tax hit via 1031, and they eliminate management responsibility.
 When you pass away, your heirs get the stepped-up basis on your DST interest.
 Same outcome as swap-till-you-drop, but without the landlording.

 Minimum investments typically start at $100,000.
-Due diligence is critical — not all DST sponsors are equal.
-Look at the sponsor's track record, the underlying property quality, and the fee structure.
-Kay Properties, Inland Private Capital, and 1031 Crowdfunding are three platforms that aggregate DST offerings for comparison.
+Due diligence matters — not all DST sponsors are equal.
+Look at the sponsor's track record, the underlying property quality, and the fee structure before committing.

 Choosing Your Exit Path